marcelocra/adapta-media/AI_CONTEXT.md

 - Ensure all new code is properly typed with TypeScript.
 - Add tests for new features and bug fixes in the `lib/__tests__` directory.
 - Keep the i18n files in `i18n/` updated with any new text.
+- Place feature-specific code in the appropriate `features/{feature}/` directory.
+- Use React Context for global state, custom hooks for feature logic.